National Archaeological Museum, France

-The National Archaeological Museum (French: Musée d'Archéologie nationale) is a major French archaeology museum, covering pre-historic times to the Merovingian period (450–750 CE).
+The National Archaeological Museum (French: Musée d'Archéologie nationale) is a major French archaeology museum, covering prehistoric times to the Merovingian period (450–750).
 It is housed in the Château de Saint-Germain-en-Laye in the département of Yvelines, about 19 km west of Paris.

 Building

 The château had been one of the most important French royal residences in the Paris region since the 12th century.
 Following the move of the court to Versailles, the castle housed the court of James II of England in exile, became a cavalry school in 1809 and finally a military prison from 1836 to 1855.
 The château, which was in very poor condition, was classified as a monument historique on 8 April 1863.

 The interior was a maze of cells, corridors, false floors and partitions.
 The exterior was dilapidated and covered in a black coating.